-It’s Now Two Years.
+It’s Now Five Years.

-Two years ago I said farewell to my office and colleagues to begin a journey of caring, full time, for my wife.
-It will come as no surprise that a career as a full time carer wasn’t in my 10 year plan.
-Well, in fact, I’ve never had 10 year plans, or five year plans, or any long term plans.
+Five years ago, I said farewell to my office and colleagues to begin a journey of caring, full time, for my wife.
+It will come as no surprise that a career as a full-time carer wasn’t in my 10-year plan.
+Well, in fact, I’ve never had 10-year plans, or five-year plans, or any long-term plans.
 Oh, I’ve tried, but God always seems to take me on a different road.
 There have been some big changes in our lives.

 The Changes Come.

-When we started this full time care thing, Julie and I had Julie’s sister living with us.
+When we started this full-time care thing, Julie and I had Julie’s sister living with us.
 Now Kylie has never been a problem at all.
 Even though she is a disability pensioner she has always been able to look after herself.
 But I was available to help with any issues she had.
-As Julie’s dementia got worse there was going to be a point where it would be better for Kylie to be somewhere else.
+As Julie’s dementia got worse, there was going to be a point where it would be better for Kylie to be somewhere else.
 That sounds terrible.
-I didn’t want to get rid of Kylie.
+I didn’t want to get rid of Kylie!
 I was concerned about what was best for Kylie in the long term.

 God provided an answer that I would not possibly have seen.
 Kylie met a guy.
 A nice guy.
 In some ways it was two lonely souls that found each other.
 Kylie moved in with Peter.
-Despite all the scenarios I worried about, the relationship seems to be going okay.
+Despite all the scenarios I worried about, their relationship seems to be going okay.